eBay Pricing Strategies for Maximum Sales and Profits

 5. Use eBay’s Best Offer Feature

 The Best Offer feature allows you to potentially increase sales by giving buyers the option to negotiate prices.
 Set a minimum acceptable price to ensure you don’t undersell your items.
-The Best Offer feature ensures that you don’t miss out on anu potential sales.
+The Best Offer feature ensures that you don’t miss out on any potential sales.

 6. Pricing Psychology